Table of Contents

 Change the Telling

-One way to catch liars or get new information is to ask them to switch their mode of telling.
-Here’s what happens…liars rehearse their story.
+Another way to catch liars or get new information is to ask them to switch their mode of telling.
+Here’s what happens: liars rehearse their story.
 They have the script in their head.

-- Ask someone to draw their story
+- Ask someone to draw their story.

-- Ask them to tell it backwards
+- Ask them to tell it backwards.

-- Ask them to start in the middle
+- Ask them to start in the middle.

-Interesting right?
+Interesting, right?
 9 Other Things You Should Know About Liars

 Tell a Worse Version

 Let’s say you think your teenager took money out of your wallet.
 Start big by asking them if they took money and a credit card out of your wallet.
-Often times they will correct you and admit to the smaller crime.
+Oftentimes they will correct you and admit to the smaller crime.

 Invade Their Personal Space

 The best way to get someone to tell the truth?
 Tell the truth yourself.
-If you come from a place of truth you are more likely to solicit it.
+If you come from a place of truth, you are more likely to solicit it.